 Uncovering the eco-evo-devo mechanisms underlying the origin and evolution of wing polyphenism in ants

-Left: Queen and Worker from the genus Stigmatomma.
-Right: The high conserved wing patterning network.
+Left or Top: Queen and Worker from the genus Stigmatomma.
+Right or Bottom: The high conserved wing patterning network.
 Ant Image Alex Wild

 Uncover the eco-evo-devo mechanisms underlying the origin and evolution of the reproductive division

 of labour in ants

 Oocyte from the ant genus Lasius.
 Image by A. Khila

 The reproductive division of labour between queens and workers is the hallmark of eusociality.
 A main interest in the Abouheif lab is to understand the molecular and developmental mechanisms that produce a queen with fully functional ovaries that can lay millions of eggs in her lifetime or a worker with either reduced reproductive capacities or are completely sterile.
 This is key for understanding ant colonies as superorganisms develop and evolved a germline / soma division.
 Publications related to Theme 2: